by Antonin Tuynman, PhD | Foreword to The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution by Alex M. Vikoulov

 Get ready to have your "mind blown!"*

-Tags: Cosmism, Konstantin Tsiolkovsky, Pierre Teilhard de Chardin, Omega Point, Cybernetics Norbert Wiener, Vernor Vinge, Ray Kurzweil, The Matrix, Black Mirror, Alex Vikoulov, The Syntellect Hypothesis, Five Paradigms of the Mind’s Evolution, Universal Mind, Noogenesis, Theogenesis, Vikoulovian Apotheosis, absolute enlightenment, retrocausality, intelligence supernova, global brain, digital minds, conscious superorganism, meta-system transition, Julian Jaynes, bicameral mind, Syntellect Emergence, consciousness.
+Tags: evolutionary cybernetics, cybernetic theory of mind, universe as network, syntellect hypothesis, five paradigms, mind evolution, phenomenal mind, cosmism, Konstantin Tsiolkovsky, Pierre Teilhard de Chardin, Omega Point, cybernetics, Norbert Wiener, Vernor Vinge, Ray Kurzweil, The Matrix, Black Mirror, Alex Vikoulov, Universal Mind, Noogenesis, Noosphere,, Cybernetic Singularity, Theogenesis, Apotheosis, absolute enlightenment, retrocausality, intelligence supernova, global brain, digital minds, conscious superorganism, meta-system transition, Julian Jaynes, bicameral mind, Syntellect Emergence, consciousness.